 SSH deployment improvements

-The Copy Files Over SSH build/release task now supports tildes(~) in the destination path to simplify copying files to a remote user’s home directory.
-Also, a new option allows causing the build/release to fail when no files are found to copy.
+The Copy Files Over SSH build/release task now supports tildes(~) in the destination path to simplify copying files to a remote user's home directory.
+Also, a new option causes the build/release to fail when no files are found to copy.